Kyle Tucker Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.31 team ERA ranks 17th across all MLB pitching staffs.
+- The Angels' 4.40 team ERA ranks 19th across all league pitching staffs.

-- The Angels rank 13th in baseball in home runs allowed (64 total, 1.1 per game).
+- Angels pitchers combine to allow 66 total home runs at a rate of 1.1 per game (to rank 17th in the league).

+- Canning (4-2) takes the mound for the Angels in his ninth start of the season.
+He has a 4.89 ERA in 42 1/3 innings pitched, with 39 strikeouts.

-- The lefty last appeared on Sunday against the Miami Marlins, when he threw six innings, allowing two earned runs while giving up eight hits.
+- The right-hander last pitched on Tuesday against the Chicago White Sox, when he went six innings, allowing three earned runs while giving up six hits.

-- In 10 games this season, the 26-year-old has put up an ERA of 3.42, with 5.9 strikeouts per nine innings.
-Opponents are batting .231 against him.
+- The 27-year-old has amassed an ERA of 4.89, with 8.3 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.